 Recommended by: Izzy & Phil, The Gap Decaders

-Pilsley is a charming and quaint village on the Chatsworth estate just a mile from Chatsworth Park itself.
-It’s a great place to visit if you’re holidaying nearby.
 Chatsworth is one of the best-known historic houses in the Midlands and a must-see in the Peak District!
-Several well-known movies, including Pride and Prejudice, have been filmed at the estate.
+Several well-known movies have been filmed at the estate, most notably Pride and Prejudice.

 Head to the Devonshire Arms, a traditional pub serving great food.
-The Chatsworth House Farm Shop is a great place to buy local and homegrown treats.
-There are some superb views from the village, to Chatsworth Park and the Derwent Valley.
+The Chatsworth House Farm Shop is a great place to buy local and homegrown treats – perfect if you’re holidaying nearby.

 RECOMMENDED TOUR: 3-Day Yorkshire Dales and Peak District Tour from Manchester